 Or so believed Bert Berns, co-founder of Bang Records, songwriter of “Twist and Shout” and the man who discovered Van Morrison.
 His work may tragically have been cut short, but he the hits he made have tremendous staying power.

-Bert Berns can’t be easily explained in a few words.
+Bert Berns can’t be explained in a few words.

-Berns did take short cuts in his career.
-He had to: As a teenager growing up in the Bronx, he suffered from rheumatic fever and, in those days before heart surgery, he was told he would not live to be 21.
-He didn’t make his first record until he was 31; he then made 51 chart records in seven years.
+Berns did take shortcuts in his career.
+He had to: as a teenager growing up in the Bronx, he suffered from rheumatic fever and, in those days before heart surgery, he was told he would not live to be 21.
+He didn’t make his first record until he was 31; he then made fifty-one chart records in seven years.
 But more than writing and producing hits and thus playing an important role in the history (and solvency) of Atlantic Records, Berns ultimately wound up running his own successful independent label, Bang Records, and discovering major talents such as Van Morrison and Neil Diamond.

-When he died on December 30, 1967, of that long- expected heart attack, he was building a house for his family, preparing for the future.
+When he died on December 30, 1967 of that long expected heart attack, he was building a house for his family, preparing for the future.
 His third child, Mark, had been born three weeks before.
-He was moving forward at full speed, unaware that his era was already over: He had already outlived his time.
+He was moving forward at full speed, unaware that his era was already over.
 He had walked with the men and women who invented the music, but artists like Diamond and Morrison were bridges to a new era in pop, an era beyond the echoes of Tin Pan Alley.
 But during the golden era of rhythm & blues, an almost mythical moment in American music, Bert Berns was one of its princes.